veelenga/awesome-crystal/README.md

  * [LinCAS-lang](https://github.com/LinCAS-lang) - A programming language for scientific computation
  * [mint-lang](https://github.com/mint-lang/mint) - A refreshing programming language for the front-end web
  * [myst-lang](https://github.com/myst-lang/) - A practical, dynamic language designed to be written and understood as easily and efficiently as possible
- * [NuummiteOS](https://github.com/TheKernelCorp/NuummiteOS) - An OS written in Crystal as a Proof of Concept
  * [runic-lang](https://github.com/runic-lang) - In-design toy language

 ## Logging and monitoring